Thelk641/YAAL/Docs/Settings.md

 ### General Settings

+- aplauncher : necessary for the Patch command to work
+- sharpness multiplier : used by the custom theme maker
+- zoom : scales every window, defaults to 1

+- backgroundColor : used for the entire app's theme
+- foregroundColor : used for the entire app's theme
+- buttonColor : used for the entire app's theme

+These are all shortcuts automatically set for you.
+Every "lua_" shortcut is replaced by "--lua="apfolder/data/lua/connector_name.lua""
-- apfolder : automatically set when aplauncher is changed
+- apfolder : set when aplauncher is changed
+- lua_adventure
+- lua_bizhawk
+- lua_ladx
+- lua_mmbn3
+- lua_oot
-- aplauncher
+- lua_tloz

 ### Async Settings

 - asyncName
+- cheeseURL : if you set a roomURL, automatically provides the cheesetracker link for that room
 - password : default to None, which works if no password was set
-- room
+- room : "archipelago.gg:12345"
-- roomIP : set when room setting is changed (if the room is "archipelago.gg:12345", this will be "archipelago.gg")
+- roomAddress : set when room setting is changed (if the room is "archipelago.gg:12345", this will be "archipelago.gg")
 - roomPort : set when room setting is changed (if the room is "archipelago.gg:12345", this will be "12345")
+- roomURL

 ### Slot Settings

 - baseLauncher (see Tools.md)
+- connect : gets automatically replaced by "--connect slotName:password@roomAddress:roomPort"
 - patch
 - rom : set by the Patch instruction
 - slotName
-- slotInfo : defaults to "${slotName}:${password}@${room}"
+- slotInfo : automatically replaced by "slotname:password@roomAddress:roomPort"
+- slotTracker : if the roomURL is set, contains the link to the webtracker for this slot
 - version

 ### Launcher Settings